29 May 2019 Maxime Bernier on abortion: “This issue is not settled”

 Bernier is the latest high-profile politician in the past few weeks to outline their perspectives on the legality of abortion.

-Prime Minister Justin Trudeau, who has never missed an opportunity to reiterate his pro-abortion stance, initiated much of the current national conversation with a fundraising letter in response to the participation of a dozen Conservative MPs in the National March for Life in Ottawa.
+Prime Minister Justin Trudeau, who has never missed an opportunity to reiterate his pro-abortion stance, initiated much of the current national conversation with a fundraising letter appealing with Liberal donations as a response to the participation of a dozen Conservative MPs in the National March for Life in Ottawa.

-Speaking of those Conservative MPs, we thank them as well for publicly taking a stand in support of pre-born human rights!
+Speaking of those Conservative MPs, they should be applauded for publicly taking a stand in support of pre-born human rights.
 Their courage is not without opposition – both from within and outside of their political party.

 Note: We Need a Law is non-partisan, meaning we do not support or oppose any political party or candidate.
 We exist to mobilize Canadians and politicians for the purpose of passing laws protecting pre-born children.
 Whenever the legal status of pre-born children and abortion regulations reaches the headlines in the mainstream media, we take notice and encourage those politicians who positively advance the conversation.